gelis07/Schoolwind/readme.md

 ## Installation

+- Download the zip from the realese tab
 - Open the School.exe application.
 - Cntrl+click on one of the two links.
 - Create an account and everything is good to go!